JD Vance: Personal life

 Vance wrote in his memoir, Hillbilly Elegy, that he was raised in a low-income family by his single mother and grandmother.
 In 2013, Vance met Usha Chilukuri while both were students at Yale Law School.
-On June 14, 2014, they married in Kentucky in an interfaith marriage ceremony; she is Hindu and he is Christian.
+In June 2014, they married in Kentucky in an interfaith marriage ceremony; she is Hindu and he was a Protestant Christian.
+In 2019, he converted to Roman Catholicism.
 The wedding included a Bible reading by Vance's "best friend", Jamil Jivani, and the bride and groom were blessed by a Hindu pandit.
 Usha clerked for a year for Brett Kavanaugh, at the time an appeals court judge in Washington, then clerked for Chief Justice John Roberts for a year.

-JD and Usha Vance have three children.
-They own over 100 acres of land in Kentucky.
-In 2018, he purchased a 157-year old home for in East Walnut Hills, Cincinnati.
+JD and Usha Vance have four children.
+With the birth of the couple's fourth child on July 19, 2026, Vance became the first vice president to have a child while in office since Schuyler Colfax in 1870.
+In an excerpt from his book Communion published in June 2026 as an op-ed by The Wall Street Journal, Vance wrote that the 2025 assassination of Charlie Kirk influenced Usha's decision to have a fourth child.
+The couple own over 100 acres of land in Kentucky.
+In 2018, Vance bought a 157-year-old home for $1.4 million in East Walnut Hills, Cincinnati.

 Vance was raised in a "conservative, evangelical" branch of Protestantism.
-Vance has described that at the time he entered college, he was an atheist.
-By September 2016, he was "not an active participant" in any particular Christian denomination, but was "thinking very seriously about converting to Catholicism".
+When entering college, he was an atheist.
+By September 2016, he was "not an active participant" in any particular Christian denomination but was "thinking very seriously about converting to Catholicism".
 In August 2019, Vance was baptized and confirmed in the Catholic Church.
 He chose Augustine of Hippo as his confirmation saint.
-Vance said he converted because he "became persuaded over time that Catholicism was true [...] and Augustine gave me a way to understand Christian faith in a strongly intellectual way", further describing Catholic theology's alignment with his political views.
-Vance was influenced to convert to Catholicism by Peter Thiel.
-He was criticized by Pope Francis for supporting deportation of migrants and responded by invoking the traditional concept of ordo amoris present in Catholic theology, which he interprets as loving his own nationals more than foreigners and equates with the slogan "America First".
+Vance said he converted because he "became persuaded over time that Catholicism was true [...] and Augustine gave me a way to understand Christian faith in a strongly intellectual way", adding that Catholic theology aligned with his political views and key people in his life are Catholic.
+Peter Thiel influenced him to convert to Catholicism.
+Vance has been criticized by both Pope Francis and his successor, Pope Leo XIV, for his views on immigration and responded by invoking the traditional concept of ordo amoris in Catholic theology, which he interprets as loving his own nationals more than foreigners and equates with the slogan "America First".
+Cardinal Timothy Dolan has called Vance "a very good guy" while expressing disagreement with him on immigration and foreign policy.

-Nate Vance, JD's cousin and a U.S. Marine Corps veteran, volunteered to fight for Ukraine in 2022 after Russia's invasion.
+Vance's cousin Nate Vance, a U.S. Marine Corps veteran, volunteered to fight for Ukraine in 2022 after Russia's invasion.
 Nate served in the "Da Vinci Wolves" unit, fighting in major battles like Kupiansk and Bakhmut.
 In 2025, he criticized JD's stance on Ukraine, accusing him and Trump of aiding Russia.
 He expressed disappointment that JD, despite their family connection, did not consult him for insights on the war.
+Vance's half-brother Cory Bowman unsuccessfully ran for office in the 2025 Cincinnati mayoral election.